gr4vy/gr4vy-go/api/docs/PaymentServiceDefinitionSupportedFeatures.md

 `func (o *PaymentServiceDefinitionSupportedFeatures) HasVoid() bool`

 HasVoid returns a boolean if a field has been set.

-### GetRefunds

-`func (o *PaymentServiceDefinitionSupportedFeatures) GetRefunds() bool`

-GetRefunds returns the Refunds field if non-nil, zero value otherwise.

-### GetRefundsOk

-`func (o *PaymentServiceDefinitionSupportedFeatures) GetRefundsOk() (*bool, bool)`

-GetRefundsOk returns a tuple with the Refunds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRefunds

-`func (o *PaymentServiceDefinitionSupportedFeatures) SetRefunds(v bool)`

-SetRefunds sets Refunds field to given value.

-### HasRefunds

-`func (o *PaymentServiceDefinitionSupportedFeatures) HasRefunds() bool`

-HasRefunds returns a boolean if a field has been set.

-### GetPartialRefunds

-`func (o *PaymentServiceDefinitionSupportedFeatures) GetPartialRefunds() bool`

-GetPartialRefunds returns the PartialRefunds field if non-nil, zero value otherwise.

-### GetPartialRefundsOk

-`func (o *PaymentServiceDefinitionSupportedFeatures) GetPartialRefundsOk() (*bool, bool)`

-GetPartialRefundsOk returns a tuple with the PartialRefunds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPartialRefunds

-`func (o *PaymentServiceDefinitionSupportedFeatures) SetPartialRefunds(v bool)`

-SetPartialRefunds sets PartialRefunds field to given value.

-### HasPartialRefunds

-`func (o *PaymentServiceDefinitionSupportedFeatures) HasPartialRefunds() bool`

-HasPartialRefunds returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)